 15. Interexchange Carriers.
 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to providers of interexchange services (IXCs).
-The closest applicable definition under the SBA rules is for telephone communications companies other than radiotelephone (wireless) companies.
-72 According to the most recent Trends in Telephone Service data, 171 carriers reported that they were engaged in the provision of interexchange services.73 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of IXCs that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that there are fewer than 171 small entity IXCs that may be affected by the proposed rules, if adopted.
+The closest applicable definition under the SBA rules is for telephone communications companies other than radiotelephone (wireless) companies.73 According to the most recent Trends in Telephone Service data, 171 carriers reported that they were engaged in the provision of interexchange services.74 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of IXCs that would qualify as small business concerns under the SBA's definition.
+Consequently, we estimate that there are less than 171 small entity IXCs that may be affected by the proposed rules, herein adopted.

 16. Competitive Access Providers.
 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to competitive access services providers (CAPs).
-The closest applicable definition under the SBA rules is for telephone communications companies other than except radiotelephone (wireless) companies.74 According to the most recent Trends in Telephone Service data, 212 CAP/CLECs carriers and 10 other LECs reported that they were engaged in the provision of competitive local exchange services.75 We do not have data specifying the number of these carriers that are not independently owned and operated, or
+The closest applicable definition under the SBA rules is for telephone communications companies other than except radiotelephone (wireless) companies.75 According to the most recent Trends in Telephone Service data, 212 CAP/ CLECs carriers and 10 other LECs reported that they were engaged in the provision of competitive local exchange services.76 We do not have data specifying the number of these carriers that are not independently owned and operated, or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of CAPs that would qualify as small business concerns under the SBA's definition.
+Consequently, we estimate that there are less than 212 small entity CAPs and 10 other LECs that may be affected by the proposed rules, herein adopted.